-- Who (what types of forces) will execute the action? - What type of action (for example, attack, defend) is contemplated? - When will the action begin? - Where will the action occur (area of operations and objectives)? - How will the commander employ available assets? - Why (for what purpose) will each force conduct its part of the operation?
+- Who (what types of forces) will execute the action? - What type of action (for example, attack, defend) is contemplated? - When will the action begin? - Where will the action occur (area of operations and objectives)? - Why (for what purpose) will each force conduct its part of the operation?